Linux Client Advanced Security Modes

 The script examines the key filenames to determine the hostname of the target server or client.
 For example, the server file orangefs-serverkey-orangefs-server01.pem will cause the script to execute this command, given /opt/orangefs as the installation directory:

 scp orangefs-serverkey-orangefs-server01.pem orangefs-server01:/opt/orangefs/etc/orangefs-serverkey.pem

-Generate a client private key as instructed in the Administration Guide and append its public key to the keystore.
+Generate a client private key as instructed in Advanced Security Build > Key-Based Mode and append its public key to the keystore.
 Distribute the private key to the client system and the keystore to all servers.